Two Types of Assault Charges

 - Possible fines or parole

-How an Assault Lawyer in Knoxville, Tennessee Can Help
+How an Assault Attorney in Knoxville, Tennessee Can Help

 For you to be convicted of assault in Tennessee, a prosecuting attorney must prove that you are guilty of the charges against you.
 We can help you with your case by providing a strategic defense with the goal of reducing your sentence or dismissing your case.
 Where you acted in self-defense or the inflicted injury was accidental and not intentional, we will fight to protect your rights